-Cooking with Colitis (and even moreso during a flare up), is not currently about the book I would love to write (see below).
+Cooking with Colitis (and even more so during a flare up), is not currently in the book I would love to write (see below).
 It’s about two other things:

 - The idea that food has nothing to do with Colitis

 - The idea that food has everything to do with Colitis

 Cooking with Colitis – sounds like a great name for a book, and truth be told – I have been thinking about writing one.